 “Mom, would my friends be allowed to come over and watch a movie tonight?”

 I would normally say, “of course!”
 Instead, I paused….

 The fear and uncertainty were affecting me too.
-This was definitely one time as a parent that I could not rely on personal experience to help guide my decision making.
+This was definitely one time as a parent when I could not rely on personal experience to help guide my decision-making.
 We were all flying solo.
 And trying our best.

 Hesitantly, and for the last time, I said, “Of course.”